Date: 02 May 2022 - 27 Feb 2023

 FEMMA PLANNING – an urban planning collective specialised in participatory planning.

-Adam Veng – PhD at Center for Social Urban Modelling at the Danish National Museum
+Adam Veng – PhD applicant connected to Center for Social Urban Modelling at the Danish National Museum.